Real Estate Syndication for Non-Accredited Investors (2026)

 Binaryx Platform Case Study

-• Investment type: A portfolio of five rental property units (three in Bali and two in Montenegro) and three construction investments (two in Bali and one in Montenegro);
+• Investment type: A portfolio of five rental property units (three in Bali and two in Montenegro) and two construction investments in Bali;

 • Potential outcome: The rental properties yielded an average annual percentage rate (APR) of 13%, with each property generating $1,950 over 5 years, resulting in total returns of $9,750 across five properties.
-The construction investments included two projects in Bali, which returned $1,750 each (35% ROI) after two years, and one project in Montenegro, which returned $1,000 (20% ROI) after one year.
-These properties were then converted to rentals, generating additional rental income at a 13% APR, with each converted property generating $1,950 over 3 years, totaling $5,850.
+The two Bali construction projects returned $1,750 each (35% ROI) after two years, totaling $3,500.
+Both were then converted to rentals at a 13% APR, with each generating $1,950 over the remaining 3 years, adding $3,900.

 Dealing with legal regulation can be boring, but nevertheless, it wouldn't be a complete article without this part.
 While investing through a syndication platform, you should be aware of four key legal aspects: securities laws, entity structure, contracts and agreements, and eligibility criteria.